COOK BOOK:

 D major

-2. Let's keep moving to the right
+2. Let's keep moving to the right on the chart

 Colour Wheel